IQSS/clarify/README.md

 sampling distribution for the risk ratio is not normally distributed around the estimate, indicating that the delta method may be a poor approximation and the asymmetric confidence intervals produced using the simulation may be more valid.
+Note that the estimates are those computed from the original model coefficients; the distribution is used only for computing confidence intervals, in line with recommendations by Rainey (2023).

 If we want to compute the risk difference, we can do that using `transform()` on the already-produced output: